GraphiteEditor/Graphite/README.md

 ## Roadmap

-We have recently scrapped the custom GUI library effort from 2020 and will use the web through HTML/CSS/Vue.js to quickly build a temporary user interface for the minimum viable product (MVP).
+We have recently scrapped the custom GUI library effort from 2020 and now use a web-based UI through HTML/CSS/Vue.js to rapidly build a temporary user interface for the minimum viable product (MVP).
 While the UI remains web-based, Graphite will only compile to the web and Rust code will be run through WebAssembly (WASM) in the browser.
-The web UI will be replaced by a native interface when Rust GUI frameworks mature.
+The web UI will be replaced by a native interface when Rust GUI frameworks mature, although Graphtie will still compile to the web using the WebGPU API for rendering.
 We are also focusing initial feature development on a destructive SVG vector editor for the 0.1 release.
 This will have all the basic vector editing features to read and write SVG files and edit with an improved user experience compared to Inkscape and Illustrator.

 Following this MVP release, these destructive features will be slotted into a fleshed-out node graph system to offer innovative nondestructive vector editing capabilities in a 0.2 release.

-### Immediate tasks in progress

-- Write and publish formal product design documents based on scattered design notes
-- Finish building all the Vue components for the main Graphite user interface
-- Build the core editor state system in Rust that powers the Graphite frontend
-- Launch a website at www.graphite.design with a home page, blog, manual, and code documentation

-### Remaining tasks for the MVP (0.1 release)
-- Editor Core Library
-- WASM wrapper for Editor Core Library
-- Panel system
-- Drawing vector shapes on screen
-- Properties panel and vector styling
-- Layers/groups system
-- Operator system
-- Operators: boolean, align, apply shape
-- Tool system
-- Tools: Line, rectangle, ellipse, and shape
-- Tools: Pen and path
-- Tools: Select, crop, navigate, eyedropper
-- SVG import and export
+The 0.3 release will add support for the Graphite concept node-based raster editing.
+It will extend the tools from only vector editing to a fully combined raster and vector workflow.
+The Charcoal render engine will be the major feature in this release to power raster-based graphics processing.

+Development is broken into monthly sprints culminating in a presentation at the [Rust Gamedev Meetup](https://www.youtube.com/channel/UCrbatFmtTIvX3BCgsXOy96w) and a post in the [Rust Gamedev Newsletter](https://gamedev.rs/news/).
+[Check out the sprint list](https://github.com/GraphiteEditor/Graphite/milestones) to see the current tasks and features being built.

 ## Technology stack